Back to Stories

 Growing up around a dysregulated nervous system shapes yours too.
 If your parent has PTSD, you've been carrying more than you realize.
 The reading of rooms, the bracing before doors open, the staying small.
 That's not a personality.
 That's an inheritance.

-The skills you learned that were never skills
+The adaptations you learned that were never choices

 The relief and the grief of having a name for it

-Finding out, sometimes years later, that what your parent had was PTSD can land in a strange way.
-There's relief: this wasn't about me.
-There's also grief: this had a name, and nobody named it, and we lived inside it together.
+Judith Herman writes that naming what happened is often the first step in loosening its grip.
+Finding out, sometimes years later, that what your parent experienced was PTSD can land in a complicated way.
+There is relief: this wasn't about me.
+And there is grief: this had a name, and nobody used it, and we all lived inside it together without the language to say what it was.

-Both feelings are yours to have.
-They don't compete.
+Both feelings belong to you.
+They don't cancel each other out.
 The relief doesn't erase the years.
 The grief doesn't make the relief untrue.

 That's not a personality.
 That's an inheritance.